Mark-MDO47/RubberBandGun/RBG_arduino/README.md

 * **RBG_waitForInput()** is where we wait for results of getButtonInput() to match something that would cause a state transition; also some logic for what we would do in certain circumstances.
 * **doPattern()** is used to continue an LED time-sequence pattern.
 Sounds continue by themselves to completion, so no such routine for sounds
 * **eeprom_check_init()** is used to verify we have a valid EEPROM configuration and if not to load the factory configuration
+* **RBG_specialProcShoot()** and **RBG_specialProcStopShoot()** - used to turn on and off the solenoid/motor depending if it is the CLOTHESPIN/SILVER or the SIDEWINDER/ORANGE RBG.
+After experimentation with the SIDEWINDER, I am leaning towards having part of the equation for when to StopShoot being when the trigger is released.
+Still experimenting, but it would give the ability to load 3 rubber bands and single-shoot them.

 #### Special Code Topic: LED Patterns
 I thought this could use some more explanation.